Things to do in Troon, Ayrshire

 Troon is a sizeable town with a port which is home to a fishing fleet, ferries, container freight services and a yachting marina.
-Ferries run to Campeltown and to Larne in Northern Ireland.
+Ferries run to Campbeltown and to Larne in Northern Ireland.

-The town has a population of almost 15,000 at the 2001 census.
 The town has many local shops and cafés on the high street.
-Marr College is the town's secondary School.
+Marr College is the town's Secondary School.